Rappich/Weather_monitoring_group8/README.md

 - **Subtasks**:
   - [ ] Modularize code to allow easy addition of new sensors.
   - [ ] Write clear documentation for each module.
+  - [ ] Refactor the program to use link list or queues instead of bool flags.

 ### Task 2: System Scalability
 - **Subtasks**:
   - [ ] Design data structures to support more sensors.
   - [ ] Ensure the system remains responsive as more threads are added.
+  - [ ] Simulate the data for for more locations.
+  - [ ] Simulate the data for different seasons/dates.